17Skye17/VGGish-tensorflow/README.md

 ## Ref
 https://github.com/tensorflow/models/tree/master/research/audioset

-Issues or improvments are welcome, please inform me at skyezx2018@gmail.com if you find any bug. :)
+Issues or improvments are welcome, please inform me at skyezx2018@gmail.com if you find any bug.

+Update: 06/17/2019

+Skye